South Korea flag

 Visa and residency

 Focus cities: Seoul, Busan, Incheon.
-Local reality: public transport is practical, while housing can become the main pressure point in major cities.
+Local reality: In Seoul, public transport is practical, while housing can become the main pressure point in major cities.

 Quick Stats